yangmengps2/homework1/README.md

 - Demos / education

 For production, add:
-- HTTPS (LB https listener 443 + LB http listener 80 redirection + ACM + R53 record)
+- HTTPS (LB https listener 443 + LB http listener 80 redirection to 443 + ACM + R53 record)
 - WAF
 - Use Codedeploy to realise ECS Blue/Green deployment
 - Every new build of docker image should use a new tag, regenerate a new version of ECS task defintion which uses this specific image tag, instead of always using latest in ECS.